 - Jurisdiction requirement: You lived within the state or the USCIS district with jurisdiction over your place of residence for at least three months prior to the date of filing.

-- Good moral character requirement: You can demonstrate you have good moral character, which can be affected by not filing taxes when you should have been, having a criminal background, for men, not registering for selective service when you were required to do so, etc.
+- Good moral character requirement: You can demonstrate you have good moral character, which can be affected by not filing taxes when you should have been, having a criminal background, etc.

-It is a whole different analysis if you were born abroad to unmarried parents, and whether the U.S. citizen parent was your mother or your father.
-This nationality chart on the USCIS website really helps to summarize the scenario for such out-of-wedlock birth abroad (e.g., residence requirements are different depending on whether it was your mother or your father who was the U.S. citizen, and if father, then there are additional requirements of legitimation).
+It is a whole different analysis if you were born abroad to unmarried parents and whether the U.S. citizen parent was your mother or your father.

-We’ve touched on this subject lightly in the beginning, but let’s take a deeper look into it.
-In addition to being able to enjoy all the rights and benefits of being a U.S. citizen, such as the right to vote and to obtain certain government benefits, you are protected from removal (“deportation”) if you were to be convicted of certain otherwise deportable offenses (e.g. aggravated felonies, crimes involving moral turpitude or “CIMT, etc.).
+In addition to being able to enjoy all the rights and benefits of being a U.S. citizen, such as voting rights and certain government benefits, you are protected from removal (“deportation”) if you were to be convicted of certain otherwise deportable offenses (e.g., aggravated felonies or crimes involving moral turpitude).

-Applying for U.S. citizenship is such a huge decision and an extremely important milestone to be done “DIY style.”
+Applying for U.S. citizenship is such a huge decision.
 The naturalization process is long, complex, and littered with nuances.
-A San Jose immigration attorney can guide you throughout all the stages, from gathering the requirements for naturalization to preparing for the interview.
-Additionally, should you run into challenges, an immigration lawyer can look into all the options, so you can still achieve the desired outcome.
+A San Jose immigration attorney can guide you through all the stages, from gathering the requirements for naturalization to preparing for the interview.
+Additionally, should you run into challenges, a citizenship lawyer can look into all the options, so you can still achieve the desired outcome.